Oregon State Historic Preservation Office

 SHPO’s program coordinators and representatives assist city planners and other officials, property owners and preservation groups in finding forward-thinking solutions to better protect and preserve our past.

-By wisely planning for growth and change, while respecting and ultimately protecting historic buildings and other important sites, state agencies, local governments and community organizations can play key leadership roles in safeguarding Oregon’s cultural heritage resources.
+By planning for growth and change, while respecting and protecting historic buildings and other important sites, state agencies, local governments and community organizations can play key leadership roles in safeguarding Oregon’s cultural heritage resources.
 By becoming involved in historic preservation efforts at the local level, Oregonians can gain a greater understanding and appreciation of our shared heritage in all its variations.

 Address: 725 Summer St. NE, Suite C, Salem 97301